mhyee/mhyee.com/content/blog/fydp2.md

 such that no two queens are "attacking" each other.
 In other words, no two queens may share the same row, column, or diagonal.

-With 3-rooks, we simply the problem in two ways: we have a 3x3 chessboard, and we place rooks instead of queens.
+With 3-rooks, we simplify the problem in two ways: we have a 3x3 chessboard, and we place rooks instead of queens.
 No two rooks may be on the same row or column, but they are allowed to share diagonals.